Topological recursion relations from Pixton's formula: Abstract

 \section{Abstract}

-For any genus $g \leq 26$, and for $n \leq 3$ in all genus, we prove that every degree-$g$ polynomial in the $\psi$-classes on $\oMgn$ can be expressed as a sum of tautological classes supported on the boundary with no $\kappa$-classes.
+We prove that every degree-$g$ polynomial in the $\psi$-classes on $\oMgn$ can be expressed as a sum of tautological classes supported on the boundary with no $\kappa$-classes.
 Such equations, which we refer to as topological recursion relations, can be used to deduce universal equations for the Gromov--Witten invariants of any target.